Black Stone Cherry Fan Guide

 Frequently Asked Questions

 What time does Black Stone Cherry typically take the stage?
-Doors for Black Stone Cherry concerts usually open around 7:00 PM.
-If there is a support act, they will typically start their set around 7:30 PM or 8:00 PM, playing for approximately 30-45 minutes.
-Black Stone Cherry usually take to the stage between 9:00 PM and 9:30 PM, with their set lasting for around 1.5 to 2 hours.
+Doors for Manchester Academy gigs usually open between 6:00 PM and 7:00 PM.
+If there are supporting acts, they will typically start around 30-60 minutes after doors, with each set lasting about 30-45 minutes.
+Black Stone Cherry, as the headliner, is usually expected to take the stage between 9:00 PM and 9:30 PM, with their set concluding around 10:45 PM to 11:00 PM.

 Will there be an opening act?
-It is highly probable that Black Stone Cherry will be supported by an opening act, as is customary for their tours.
-The specific support bands for the Manchester Academy date will be announced closer to the time.
+It is highly probable that Black Stone Cherry will be supported by at least one opening act when playing at Manchester Academy.
+Details of support bands are usually announced closer to the event date on the venue's and the artist's official channels.

 Top Tips for Black Stone Cherry at Manchester Academy

-To make your Black Stone Cherry experience at Manchester Academy truly epic, here are a few insider tips:
+To make your Black Stone Cherry experience at Manchester Academy absolutely epic, here are a few insider tips:

 Ready for an Unforgettable Evening?